-Any time of the year, nature is waiting for you.
-Explore, discover, learn, and play at the Lloyd A. Stage Nature Center in Troy.
+No matter the time of the year, nature is waiting for you.
+If you are looking for to explore, discover, learn, and play then check out the Lloyd A. Stage Nature Center in Troy.
 Whether you are interested in taking a class or exploring on your own, there is something for everyone here.

 Lloyd A. Stage Nature Center Building